sergiogomez/log_extractor/README.md

 export ELASTICSEARCH_URL=http://localhost:9200/
 ```

-Pick a query (Lucene) and a period (in minutes, 15 minutes by default), and you'll have every matching log in a block ready to extract whatever you need:
+Pick a query (Lucene) and a period (in minutes, last 15 minutes by default), and you'll have every matching log in a block ready to extract whatever you need:

 ```ruby
 LogExtractor::Extract.(query: "[your query]", period: 15) do |log|